RobertQuayle/DerivcoAssessment/README.md

 HighCard gameTwo = new(range, sets, true, true, true);
 ```

-NOTE: TO skip range/sets parameters, use Null as the input, it will be ignored.
+NOTE: To skip range/sets parameters, use Null as the input, it will be ignored.
 Any missing paramaters will be set to default:

 ```C#
 // Bool params are set to default as only two are declared: